About Diemersdal

 At Diemersdal we blend the old and new worlds of winemaking.

 In pursuit of the award-winning red wines that give expression to the rich diversity of the terroir, we use traditional open fermenters to enhance the natural flavours and soften the tannins in our grapes.
 We take great care in choosing the barrels for each cultivar.
 For the white wines, we have a brand new state-of-the art winery where we adopt an approach of minimum intervention to conserve prominent varietal character.
-To continually produce unique wines, our winemakers pay meticulous attention to detail and spend time experimenting with new techniques, barrels and yeasts.

 • The Farm Eatery